alpinejs/alpine/README.md

 # Project X

-Project X offers you the reactive and declarative nature of big frameworks like Vue or React at a much lower price.
+Project X offers you the reactive and declarative nature of big frameworks like Vue or React at a much lower cost.

 You get to keep your DOM, and sprinkle in behavior as you see fit.